Nawab Kapur Singh

-Nawab Kapur Singh (1697–1753) is considered one of the major figures in Sikh history, under whose leadership the Sikh community traversed one of its darkest periods.
-He was the organizer of the Sikh Confederacy and the Dal Khalsa.
-He is regarded by Sikhs as a leader and general par excellence.
+Nawab Kapur Singh (1697 – 9 October 1753) was a major Sikh leader who led the community during the early-to-mid 18th century.
+He was the organizer of the Sikh Confederacy and its military force, the Dal Khalsa.
+He is held in high regards by Sikhs.

 Early life

-Nawab Kapur Singh was born into the Virk clan of Jatts in 1697.
-His native village was Kaloke, now in the Sheikhupura district of Punjab.
+Kapur Singh was born into the Virk clan of Jats in 1697.
+His native village was Kaloke, now in the Sheikhupura district of Punjab, Pakistan.
 When he seized the village of Faizullapur, near Amritsar, he renamed it Singhpura and made it his headquarters.
 He is thus, also known as Kapur Singh Faizullapuria, and the small principality he founded, as Faizullapuria or Singhpuria.

 Initiation into the Khalsa fold

-Kapur Singh underwent amrit-initiation at a large gathering held at Amritsar on Baisakhi Day, 1721 from Panj Piarey led by Bhai Mani Singh.
+In 1721, Kapur Singh underwent amrit-initiation at a large gathering held at Amritsar on Vaisakhi Day, from Panj Pyare led by Bhai Mani Singh.

 The title of Nawab

 In 1733, the Mughal government decided, at the insistence of Zakarya Khan, to revoke all repressive measures issued against the Sikhs and made an offer of a grant to them.
 The title of Nawab was conferred upon their leader, with a jagir consisting of the three parganas of Dipalpur, Kanganval and Jhabal.

-After a Sarbat Khalsa, the Kapur Singh accepted the offer.
-Kapur Singh was unanimously elected as the leader and chosen for the title.
+During a Sarbat Khalsa, Baba Darbara Singh was offered to be Nawab.
+Since he rejected this, Kapur Singh was offered the Nawabship and he accepted.